theaquamarine/windows-powershell-docs/docset/windows/msmq/enable-msmqcertificate.md

 ```

 ## DESCRIPTION
-The **Enable-MsmqCertificate** cmdlet registers a certificate with Active Directory® Domain Services.
+The **Enable-MsmqCertificate** cmdlet registers a certificate with Active Directory??
+Domain Services.
 If you specify the *RenewInternalCertificate* parameter, the cmdlet generates a certificate in your personal certificate store and registers the certificate with Active Directory Domain Services.
 The cmdlet returns a **System.Security.Cryptography.X509Certificates.X509Certificate** object that represents the enabled certificate.